Covid 19 coronavirus: Auckland Pharmacy robbed amid lockdown

 "One lady who was getting medication for her husband yelled at me: 'I'm putting my life at risk coming here, hurry up' and that really hurt because my life's at risk every day and I am trying my best to help everybody."

-Director-general of health Ashley Bloomfield said, on Monday, all healthcare workers could be assured there was enough personal protective equipment (PPE) available and the Health Ministry was working hard to make sure all workers had access.
+Director-general of Health Ashley Bloomfield said on Monday that all healthcare workers could be assured there was enough personal protective equipment (PPE) available and the Health Ministry was working hard to make sure all workers had access to it.

 When asked by media why these frontline workers had not received PPE earlier, Bloomfield said: "It has been happening already but we want to make sure there is a clear national strategy so if a worker doesn't have enough and needs more, there's an easy way to get more."